Neurology and Neurosurgery

 How is a pituitary tumor diagnosed?

-Most people will start by seeing a primary care doctor if they consistently feel fatigued, have unexplained weight gain or loss, or reproductive or sexual health concerns.
+Most people will start by seeing a primary care doctor if they consistently feel fatigued, have unexplained weight gain or loss, or have reproductive or sexual health concerns.
 Blood tests may reveal hormonal abnormalities that might indicate a problem with the pituitary gland.

 Some people may also see an eye doctor.
 Vision problems associated with pituitary tumors include: